theolivenbaum/resin/README.md

 who materializes the list of document IDs, i.e. reads and returns to the client a document stream formatted according to the HTTP client's "Accept" header.

-## Writing
+## Training

-To create collections from your favorite data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).
+To create models from your favorite data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).

+You may provide our own IWriter implementation or use the StoreWriter to which you plug in your own IModel.

 #### POST a JSON document to the WRITE endpoint